 Type of storage infrastructure

-Storage in wooden granaries does not facilitate control of seed leakage and also provides access for the entrance of moisture, insects and rodents.
-Steel granaries, on the other hand, require almost no maintenance and can be more easily sealed against pests and weather.
+Storage in wooden granaries does not facilitate control of seed leakage, and is easily accessible for moisture, insects and rodents.
+Steel granaries, on the other hand, require almost no maintenance and can be easily sealed from pests, moisture and weather.
 Also, if conditioning of hot or damp grain is necessary, metal bins are best suited to the controlled movement of air through the grain mass.
-Regardless of the construction material used, storage structures must be as weatherproof as possible, yet still allow easy access to the bin for sampling and monitoring.
-The weather proofing process must consider the bin floors that are set on concrete.
-Concrete floors may resist the movement of water through the slab, but moisture can still enter the bin in the form of vapour.
-For this reason, it is important to place a vapour barrier, such as polyethylene, between the concrete and the gravel base during construction.
+Regardless of the construction material used, storage structures must be as weatherproof as possible, yet still allow for safe and easy access to the bin for sampling and monitoring.
+A bin that is on a concrete base still requires weatherproofing.
+Concrete floors may resist the movement of water through it, but moisture can still enter the bin in the form of vapour.
+For this reason, it is important to place a vapour barrier, such as polyethylene, between the concrete and gravel base during construction.

 Research has shown that bin height does not affect the structural integrity of canola stored in tall bins.
 The compression forces experienced by canola seed in tall bins (up to approximately 100 feet tall) are not detrimental to canola.
-Some deformation of seed shape may be experienced, especially with increased moisture content, but seed coat rupture or oil exudation do not appear to be common.
-Higher seed moisture content seems to correlate with increased compaction, but decreased germination is not evident 22.
+Some deformation of seed shape may be experienced, especially with increased moisture content, but seed coat rupture or oil exudation is uncommon.
+Higher seed moisture content seems to correlate with increased compaction, but decreased germination rate is not evident 21.

-Saskatchewan Agriculture and Food extension shows the impact of differing grain bin sizes on fan requirements.
-Two grain bins of equal volume but different diameters require different aeration fan size, because greater grain depth results in a higher static pressure.
+Saskatchewan Agriculture and Food extension reported the impact of differing grain bin sizes on fan requirements.
+Two grain bins of equal volume but different diameters required different aeration fan sizes, because greater grain depth results in a higher static pressure.